Leadership & Committees

 - Associate Professor In-Residence, Psychiatry and Biobehavioral Sciences, David Geffen School of Medicine

 Education and Training lead

 Dr. Smith has developed training programs for community health workers and midwives in Nicaragua and Guatemala, and is currently engaged in a Participatory Action Research project focused on maternal health in Mexico.
-She has served as medical editor and writer for Hesperian Health Guides, widely used public health manuals on community health and empowerment.
+She has served as medical editor and writer for Hesperian Health Guides, who publish widely used public health manuals on community health and empowerment.
 Dr Smith is lead author of Hesperian's recently published book, Health Actions for Women: Practical Strategies to Mobilize for Change.